-Who are the Student Council members for 2015-16?
+Who are the School Council members for 2023-24?

-The School Council aims:
+The School Council's Objectives

-- To gather the students' views on aspects of school life by liaising with the Tutor Representatives in their Year Group.
+- To gather the students' views on aspects of school life

-- To represent students' views at School Council meetings so that these can be fed back to the school's management.
+- To represent students' views at School Council meetings so that these can be fed back to the school's management

-- To help to identify areas of school which would benefit from improvement.
+- To help to identify areas of school which would benefit from improvement

 - To give students an insight into citizenship